clue/reactphp-zlib/README.md

 See also the [CHANGELOG](CHANGELOG.md) for details about version upgrades.

-This project aims to run on any platform and thus does not require any PHP extensions besides `ext-zlib` and supports running on legacy PHP 5.4 through current PHP 7+.
+This project aims to run on any platform and thus does not require any PHP extensions besides `ext-zlib` and supports running on current PHP 7+.
-It's *highly recommended to use PHP 7+* for this project.

 The `ext-zlib` extension is required for handling the underlying data compression and decompression.